Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 * The passed-in `token` MUST match the strategy's `underlyingToken`
 * The token amount being deposited MUST NOT exceed the per-deposit cap
 * After deposit, the strategy's current token balance MUST NOT exceed the total-deposit cap
-* When converted to shares via the strategy's exchange rate, the `amount` of `token` deposited MUST represent at least 1 new share for the depositor
+* When converted to shares via the strategy's exchange rate:
+    * The `amount` of `token` deposited MUST represent at least 1 new share for the depositor
+    * The new total shares awarded by the strategy MUST NOT exceed `MAX_TOTAL_SHARES`

 #### `StrategyBaseTVLLimits.withdraw`